 This document will contain important information about your motherboard, and you may even find information about the version of the PCI Express slots available.

-Also Read: How to Check How Many PCIe Slots Do I Have
+Also Read: How to Check How Many PCIe Slots I Have

-Before installing new expansion cards on a motherboard, knowing how to check PCI Express slot version is crucial to make sure everything is compatible.
+Before installing new expansion cards on a motherboard, checking the PCI Express slot version is crucial to ensure everything is compatible.

-There are many ways to do this and the amount of information you get regarding the PCIe slot and its version depends on the method you choose.
+There are many ways to do this, and the amount of information you get regarding the PCIe slot and its version depends on your chosen method.